bhaskarakhil29/Let-s-FLY-onedirect/README.md

 7)Open Google Chrome and search as localhost/Let-s-FLY-onedirect/index.php.

 Note: As the website is not responsive, Please use 15.6 inch screen for ideal UI.
-Else, Zoom in or Zoom out accordingly.
+Else, Zoom in or Zoom out accordingly.All the flights are non stop and scheduled on 06/07/2018.